‘Finishing the deal’: Biden vaccine victories build on Trump team’s work

 But the bulk of the supply needed to cover the adult population by May will come from Pfizer and its German partner, BioNTech, and from Moderna.
 The companies had originally set targets for July and June, respectively, for doses sufficient to cover 100 million people each.
 But federal officials familiar with their operations say these were conservative estimates that didn’t reflect steady improvements in production.

 Pfizer, for instance, had been indicating for several months it could scale to more than 13 million doses a week, according to one federal official — a rate that, if maintained, would easily allow it to supply 80 million doses in April and May, after delivering 120 million by the end of March.
 The company also won approval in January to count six doses in each of its vials, rather than five.
-A Pfizer spokeswoman did not respond to a request for comment about what effect, if any, the Biden administration’s move in February to give it priority access to filling pumps and filtration devices had on its manufacturing schedule.
+Asked how its accelerated timeline was affected by the Biden administration’s move in February to give the company priority access to filling pumps and filtration devices, Pfizer spokesman Eamonn Nolan did not address the question, pointing to the six-dose labeling change and to “enhancements to our ... facilities and processes."

 “What we see now in terms of vaccine manufacturing — I don’t think there’s any impact from the new administration,” said Slaoui, who had been chief scientific adviser to the federal government’s vaccine accelerator.
 “These are natural progressions in scaled-up manufacturing capacity, where you gain more knowledge of your process, you understand which cycles you can shorten and you become more confident in publicly expressing commitments.”